hansewetz/para/README.md

 # Running sub-commands that buffer data

 Sub-commands that buffers input and/or output presents a problem to ```para```.
-This because ```para``` operates on a line by line basis and processing of a line to occur as soon as the line has been sent to the sub-command.
-Additionally ```para``` expects the result to be sent back without and delayed buffering.
+This because ```para``` operates on a line by line basis waiting for a response from a sub-process before it will send a new request to the sub-process.
+A sub-process buffering output will effectivly block ```para``` from feeding sub-processes with new requests.

 This section will show you have to manage ```sed```, ```awk``` and other programs that buffer data.